return-true-if-false/discord-free-nitro-features/README.md

 # Free discord nitro features

 This is a script that allows you to use the most important discord nitro features for free (against TOS!)
+Please start this repo if you like it!

 # How to use